St. Patrick’s Day Games to Strike Gold With Your Students

 Best for: Grades 6 to 10

-10. What Am I?
+What Am I?
 St. Paddy's Mystery Fun

-by Teacher Today
+By Teacher Today

-Questions like “I’m a plant, small and green, with three leaves, often seen.
-What am I?” will have your students deep in thought—until the answer drops and the whole class erupts in laughter.
-It’s the perfect mix of critical thinking, quick wit, and just enough trickery to keep them on their toes.
+Riddles, rhymes, and just the right amount of brain-breaking confusion.
+Questions like "I'm a plant, small and green, with three leaves, often seen, what am I?" will have students deep in thought until the answer drops and the whole class erupts.

 Helps with: Critical thinking, comprehension, and cultural appreciation